 A time span of fifteen weeks within a four and one-half month period during which courses are offered and completed.
-Some courses are also scheduled for 13-week.
+Courses may vary in length within this time period.
 There are usually two semesters in one academic year: fall semester and spring semester.
 There may be several "accelerated terms" within each semester (e.g. 8-week, 5-week).